ozmago/JPEGX/README.md

 ## Concept

 - NFT owners can 'write options' on their NFTs
-- Option callers can purchase the options, at a given strike price, for a given premium
+- Option callers can purchase the options, at a given strike price, for a given premium and time
-- The option expires at a given time
-- Our options are european, cash settled
+- Our options are **european**, **cash settled**
-- If the option expires 'in-the-money', the sequence goes as follows:
+- If the option expires _in-the-money_, the sequence goes as follows:
   - The NFT holder can provide the strike vs. market price difference to option caller, or
   - Option caller can receive the NFT at option's strike price, or
   - NFT is auctioned off
-- If the option doesn't expire 'in the money', option premiums are distributed to NFT owners
+- If the option doesn't expire _in-the-money_, option premiums are distributed to NFT owners
 - NFT owners are incentivized to gain passive income and provide liquidity
   - NFT is returned to owner, even if the option goes against them
   - Option coverage solution is created to protect the owners from large lump sum expense, at expiry